ExchangeUnion/docs/XU-TechnicalPaper.md

 ## 3. Under the hood

-**Exchange Union is the first instant, decentralized exchange and also the first one supporting multiple chains**.
+**Exchange Union is the first instant, decentralized network of exchanges and also the first one supporting multiple chains**.
 This is realized via a novel technology combining ‘payment channels’ and ‘atomic swaps’.
 The XU Node exposes a simple API designed for digital asset exchanges and, together with the XU nodes of other exchanges, forms the decentralized network connecting the exchanges.
 The XU node software will be provided in form of a package, for example a Docker image, that contains Payment Channel Protocol daemons (e.g. lnd and raiden), and full-node daemons for all supported chains (bitcoind, geth etc.) and a XU manager that controls those daemons and exposes an API to the exchange.

 3.1.
 Payment Channels